Hendrik Seyffardt: Death

-After Hitler had approved Anton Mussert as "Leider van het Nederlandse Volk" (Leader of the Dutch People) in December 1942, he was allowed to form a national government institute, a Dutch shadow cabinet called "Gemachtigden van den Leider", which would advise Seyss-Inquart from 1 February 1943.
-The institute would consist of a number of deputies in charge of defined functions or departments within the administration, and on 4 February Seyffardt was appointed “Deputy for special services”, announced through the press.
+After Hitler had approved Anton Mussert as "Leider van het Nederlandse Volk" (Leader of the Dutch People) in December 1942, he was allowed to form a national government institute, a Dutch shadow cabinet called "Gemachtigden van den Leider", which would advise Arthur Seyss-Inquart from 1 February 1943.
+The institute would consist of a number of deputies in charge of defined functions or departments within the administration, and on 4 February Seyffardt was appointed "deputy for special services", announced through the press.

-As a result, the Dutch communist resistance group CS-6 under Dr. Gerrit Kastein concluded that the new institute would eventually lead to a National-Socialist government, which would then introduce general conscription to enable the call-up of Dutch nationals to the Eastern Front.
-However, in reality, the Nazis only saw Mussert and the NSB as a useful Dutch tool to enable general co-operation, and Seyss-Inquart had further assured Mussert post his December 1942 meeting with Hitler that general conscription was not on the agenda.
-However, CS-6 assessed that Seyffardt was the first person eligible for an attack, after the heavily protected Mussert.
+The Dutch communist resistance group CS-6 under Gerrit Kastein considered that the new institute would eventually lead to a National-Socialist government, which would then introduce general conscription to enable the call-up of Dutch nationals to the Eastern Front.
+CS-6 assessed that Seyffardt was the most suitable target for an attack in response, rather than the heavily protected Mussert.
+However, in reality, the Nazis only saw Mussert and the NSB as a useful Dutch tool to enable general co-operation, and Seyss-Inquart had further assured Mussert after his December 1942 meeting with Hitler that general conscription was not on the agenda.

-After approval from the Dutch government in exile, on the evening of Friday 5 February 1943, after answering a knock at his front door in The Hague, Seyffardt was shot twice by student Jan Verleun who had accompanied Dr. Kastein on the mission.
-A day later Seyffardt succumbed to his wounds in hospital.
+After approval from the Dutch government in exile, on the evening of 5 February 1943, Seyffardt answered a knock at his front door in The Hague and was shot twice by student Jan Verleun, who had accompanied Kastein on the mission; Seyffardt died next day in hospital.
 A private military ceremony was arranged at the Binnenhof, The Hague, attended by family and friends and with Mussert in attendance, after which he was cremated.
 Verleun was executed on 7 January 1944.
-On 7 February, CS-6 shot fellow institute member “Gemachtigde voor de Volksvoorlichting” (Attorney for the national relations) Hermannus Reydon and his wife.
-His wife died on the spot, while Reydon died on 24 August of his wounds.
-The gun used in this attack had been given to Dr. Kastein by Sicherheitsdienst (SD) agent Van der Waals, and after tracking him back through information, arrested him on 19 February.
-Two days later Dr. Kastein committed suicide so as not to give away Dutch Resistance information under torture.
-Seyffardt and Reydon's deaths led to massive Nazi reprisals in the occupied Netherlands, under Operation Silbertanne.
+On 7 February, CS-6 shot institute member "Gemachtigde voor de Volksvoorlichting" (Attorney for the national relations) Hermannus Reydon and his wife.
+His wife died on the spot, and Reydon died of his wounds on 24 August.
+The gun used in this attack had been given to Kastein by an agent of the Nazi Sicherheitsdienst (SD), Van der Waals; and after tracking Kastein back through information, he was arrested on 19 February, and committed suicide two days later so as not to give away Dutch Resistance information under torture.
+Seyffardt and Reydon's deaths led to Operation Silbertanne, massive Nazi reprisal killings in the occupied Netherlands.

 Memorial

-In Seyffardt's honor, a unit of Dutch volunteers on the Eastern Front was renamed 48.
+In Seyffardt's honour, the Germans renamed a unit of Dutch volunteers on the Eastern Front 48.
 Freiwilligen SS-Panzergrenadier-Regiment General Seyffardt.

+Stolen artwork

+In 2026, a painting from the Jacques Goudstikker collection - Portrait of a Young Girl by Dutch artist Toon Kelder was found in the home of one of his descendants.